rasql/pygame-tutorial/docs/2_draw/draw.rst

 :download:`mouse3.py<mouse3.py>`

-Draw a pologyon line with the mouse
+Draw a polygon line with the mouse
 -----------------------------------

 To draw a polygon line we need to add the points to a list of points.